MicrosoftDocs/sql-docs/azure-sql/database/hyperscale-automated-backups-overview.md

 Hyperscale supports configurable storage redundancy.
 When creating a Hyperscale database, you can choose your preferred storage type: read-access geo-redundant storage (RA-GRS), zone-redundant storage (ZRS), or locally redundant storage (LRS) Azure standard storage.
 The selected storage redundancy option is used for the lifetime of the database for both data storage redundancy and backup storage redundancy.

 Consider storage redundancy carefully when you create a Hyperscale database as backup storage redundancy for Hyperscale databases can only be set during database creation.
 This setting cannot be modified once the resource is provisioned.
 Geo-restore is only available when geo-redundant storage (RA-GRS) has been chosen for backup storage redundancy.
 The [database copy](database-copy.md) process can be used to update the storage redundancy settings for an existing Hyperscale database.
 Copying a database to a different storage type will be a size-of-data operation.
-Find example code in [configure backup storage redundancy](#configure-backup-storage-redundancy).

 > [!IMPORTANT]
 > Zone-redundant storage is currently only available in [certain regions](/azure/storage/common/storage-redundancy#zone-redundant-storage).